aiidateam/aiida-core/docs/source/topics/plugins.rst

 AiiDA expects each entry point to be either a ``click.Command`` or ``click.Group``.
 At present extra commands can be injected at the following levels:

 * As a :ref:`direct subcommand of verdi data<spec-verdi-data>`
-* As a :ref:`subcommand of verdi data structure import<spec-verdi-data-structure-import>`
+* As a :ref:`subcommand of verdi data core.structure import<spec-verdi-data-structure-import>`

 .. _spec-verdi-data: